-Carefully turn the lever body upside down so that the detent spring and ball fall out of the lever body.
-If they do not initially fall out, gently tap the lever against a clean shop towel.
+6 Carefully turn the lever body upside down so that the detent spring and ball fall out of the lever body.
+If they do not initially fall out, gently tap the lever against a clean rag.

-7 Use a T10 TORX wrench to remove the other reservoir cap bolt.
+7 Use a T10 TORX wrench to remove the remaining reservoir cap bolt.